kberon/Mars-Rover/README.md

 <img width="700" alt="Iamge overview" src="https://github.com/kberon/Mars-Rover/assets/115107058/b77744f1-999a-49fe-8464-b7bfb6649720">

 ### Finished tasks
-Firmware has a build system using wiringPI as a HAL for c++ finished, along with a build system for assembly. <br>
+Firmware has somewhat shifted away from a build system using wiringPI as a HAL for c++ - have moved towards a build system for assembly and C for performance. <br>
-The basics of the drivers for PWM are done under the motors directory, and drivers for an IMU and BME280 are available under a secondary branch.<br>
+The basics of the drivers for PWM are done under the c_drivers directory, and drivers for an IMU and BME280 are available under the main branch now.<br>
+We have now also added configurations for sonar in the form of a kernel interrupt - this being done once again in hopes of better performance<br>
 <br>
 Our high level software team has finished configuring ROS for our external computer nodes, and have dived into the details of ROS through toturials.<br>
 <br>